2017 Sultan Azlan Shah Cup

 The 2017 Sultan Azlan Shah Cup was the 26th edition of the Sultan Azlan Shah Cup.
 It was held in Ipoh, Perak, Malaysia from 29 April – 6 May 2017.

-The number of teams for this year’s cup has decreased by one compared to last year’s tournament where seven teams competed.
-Pakistan and Canada, who competed previously, will not join this edition and Great Britain had been invited.
+The number of teams for this year’s cup had decreased by one compared to last year’s tournament where seven teams competed.
+Pakistan and Canada, who competed previously, would not join this edition and Great Britain had been invited.

 Great Britain defeated Australia 4–3 in the final to win the cup.

 Participating nations

 Six countries are participating in this year's tournament: